lsb_release -a

-Recently I brought a few (Intel) Compute Stick's off Ebay to use for a few tests, but I wanted to save the internal disk by writing to an external storage device instead of to the non-removable internal storage.
+Recently, I bought a few Intel Compute Sticks from eBay to use for testing, but I wanted to preserve the internal disk by writing to external storage instead of the non-removable internal storage.

 After installing Ubuntu Server, I decided to run a few quick tests using various media I had lying around.